DavidForster/strata-jekyll/README.md

 - [AJ](https://twitter.com/n33co) and [HTML5UP](http://html5up.net) for the design of Strata
 - [David Ensinger](http://davidensinger.com) for a bunch of tips and ideas related to Jekyll

+## Contributions

+Issues, Pull Requests, Tweets and Forks are all greatly appreciated!